Test span: 1999-2014

 Tim Horan is quite possibly the greatest centre…

-When the zip in his running waned slightly, he compensated with his defence in the line and around rucks, his ability to spring to his feet and jackal the ball making him a king of the turnover.
+When the zip in his running waned slightly, he compensated with his defence in the line and around rucks, his ability to spring to his feet and jackal the ball making him a turnover king.

-It was only fitting that this astonishing Dubliner – who strangely never won the IRB Player of the Year award – bowed out internationally with a victory lap of honour in Paris as Ireland won the Six Nations.
+It was only fitting that this astonishing Dubliner – who strangely never won the World Rugby Player of the Year award – bowed out internationally with a victory lap of honour in Paris as Ireland won the Six Nations.